Supporting Your Child With Speech Apraxia

 Symptoms of Speech Apraxia

-A speech therapist can provide a diagnosis of speech apraxia, based on the following symptoms:
+A speech therapist can provide a diagnosis of speech apraxia based on the following symptoms:

 - Incomprehensible pronunciation